marionebl/jaketrent-blog/content/post/local-auth-koa-api.md

 app.use(route.delete('/:id', mountDoom))
 ```

 - We're using another library here, `koa-route`, which simply lets you define urls for your endpoints, mapping them to request handlers.
+You definitely don't need this library for this to work, but it's really nice.
 - `requireLogin` becomes the local alias for the `auth/login.js` function we wrote above.
 - We stack `app.use(requireLogin)` before our precious resources later in the `app.use` stack in order to require its execution before anything else.